 Henry Kay is a member of the Finance and Administration Committee, Strategic Planning Committee and the Medical and Science Committee.
 Henry has over 35 years of experience in the medical industry and currently is the U.S. Partner of Medica Venture Partners and an active member of two Angel Investing Groups (Boston Harbor Angels and Launchpad).
 He holds a Bachelor’s degree from August College, a Master’s degree in Chemistry from Rutgers University and an MBA in International Marketing from Seton Hall University.

-Melissa Malerba created and organized Committed to Curing NF, a hugely successful dinner dance to raise funds and awareness for Neurofibromatosis Northeast.
-For the past three years she has run the Boston Marathon as a member of the NF team.
-She also travels to Capitol Hill annually with the NF Coalition to advocate for federally funded NF research.
-Melissa has been an elementary school teacher for twelve years.
-Currently, she is teaching second grade in Charlestown, MA.
-She holds a Bachelor’s degree in Sociology from Merrimack College and a Master’s degree in Education from Framingham State College.
+Melissa Malerba created and organized Committed to Curing NF, a hugely successful dinner dance held annually to raise funds and awareness for Neurofibromatosis Northeast.
+She has run the Boston Marathon three times as a member of the NF Team, and also ran in the Buffalo Marathon to support the Run4Leah.
+Melissa travels to Capitol Hill during appropriations with the NF Coalition to advocate for federally funded NF research.
+She has been an elementary school teacher for fifteen years and is currently teaching second grade in Charlestown, MA.
+Melissa holds a Bachelor’s degree in Sociology from Merrimack College and a Master’s degree in Education from Framingham State College.

 Cynthia is the Legal Counsel to the Chief Justice of the Boston Municipal Court Department.
 She serves as a Hearing Officer for the Board of Bar Overseers and is a member of the Supreme Judicial Court’s Media Advisory Committee.
 She has been a faculty presenter for the Judicial Institute at management trainings throughout the Commonwealth for educational programs involving the Trial Court’s Sexual Harassment Policy and the Guide to Serving Pro Se Litigants.
 Prior to joining the Trial Court in 1998, Cynthia was a civil litigator with a concentration in personal injury and insurance defense.
 Cynthia is also a member of the Massachusetts Bar Association’s Judicial Administration Section Council and its Public Law Section Council.
 She serves on the Boston Youth Symphony Orchestra’s Board of Directors.
 A cum laude graduate of Wheaton College (1986), Cynthia received her law degree from Notre Dame Law School in 1991.